Results take time

 4. Training for strength, the ability to produce force, requires using heavier loads which subsequently restricts the number of reps that can be performed.
 A heavier weight will automatically recruit more type II fibers in the involved muscles; type II fibers rely on anaerobic metabolism which provides only a limited amount of energy and is another reason why heavy weights can only be moved for a few reps at a time, the muscle simply runs out of available energy.
 If your goal is to improve strength then you should be using weights that cause fatigue by no more than six repetitions.

-5. Training for definition can be achieved by a couple of different rep ranges, the number of reps isn’t as important as the length of time in which the muscle stays under tension.
+5. Training for definition can be achieved by a couple of different rep ranges, important thing is the Time Under Tension (TUT), how long a muscle remains in a state of contraction.
 The type II fibers responsible for strength are also responsible for creating the appearance of muscle definition.
-Definition comes from a muscle maintaining a state of semi-contraction which is achieved by keeping a muscle under tension for a longer period of time.
+Definition comes from a muscle maintaining a state of semi-contraction which is achieved by a longer TUT.
 Higher numbers of reps performed at a slower movement speed can apply the tension necessary to increase definition.
-That is why you will generally see eight-to-twelve or twelve-to-fifteen reps as the target ranges in many magazines that focus on bodybuilding or figure competitions.
+That is why you will generally see eight-to-twelve or twelve-to-fifteen reps as the target ranges in many bodybuilding magazines.
 To achieve definition no matter how many reps you decide to use, it is important to reach a state of momentary fatigue meaning that you are not capable of performing another rep.

-6. If you are a runner, cyclist, swimmer or other type of endurance athlete then you are probably more interested in using strength training to support the specific training necessary to achieve success in your sport.
-In this case your strength training program should focus on activating the type I muscle fibers that rely on aerobic metabolism and you should be doing upwards of twenty or thirty reps.
-Endurance athletes need to be as aerobically efficient as possible, doing strength training exercises with light weights for high reps will help your muscles develop the mitochondrial density and aerobic efficiency necessary to support your training efforts.
+6. If you are a runner, cyclist, swimmer or other type of endurance athlete then you are probably more interested in using strength training to support your sport.
+In this case focus on using the type I muscle fibers that rely on aerobic metabolism meaning that you should be doing upwards of 20 or 30 reps (really).
+Endurance athletes need to be as aerobically efficient as possible, doing high reps will help your muscles develop the mitochondrial density and aerobic efficiency necessary to support your training efforts.
 In this case working until fatigue is not necessary because you’re not trying to add muscle mass; in fact you want to avoid working to fatigue.
 However, your rest intervals should be kept relatively short to ensure that your workout creates the necessary stimulus to engage your aerobic metabolism.

 Power is the ability to generate a significant amount of muscle force in the shortest amount of time possible.
 Power training can provide a number of important benefits and it is completely safe IF the appropriate number of reps are used.
-Training for muscular power places tremendous metabolic and mechanical demands on muscle tissue and can rapidly fatigue the nervous system responsible for maintaining proper joint mechanics.
+For best results, and to produce the highest levels of muscle force, when doing power training, keep it to 6-8 reps or less

 When doing technical power-based lifts like the barbell snatch, the clean-and-jerk, the push press or the hang clean the focus should be on the quality of movement and not the quantity of reps performed.
 For safe, effective power training the rep range should focus on the maximum force output for one or two reps and, at the most, be limited to no more than four or five.